G33kabyt3/CS201N/Read_Me.md

 make CS201

-This should create an executable in your home directory which runs the program.
+This should create an executable in your directory which runs the program.
 If it doesn't, check to see that you have a C compiler installed.

-Now, run the program once to generate the files in your home directory, place MovieInfo.txt into the directory MovieData.
+Now, run the program once to generate the files in your directory, place MovieInfo.txt into the directory MovieData.

 Now run the program again!